Applying Grover-mixer quantum alternating operator ansatz algorithm to higher-order unconstrained binary optimization problems: Analytical approximation of GM-QAOA state dynamics

 \section{Analytical approximation of GM-QAOA state dynamics}

-~ This section introduces a mathematical framework for modeling the layer‑wise evolution of GM‑QAOA amplitudes, enabling classical pre‑optimization of variational parameters.
+~ This section introduces a mathematical framework for modeling the layerwise evolution of GM‑QAOA amplitudes, enabling classical preoptimization of variational parameters.
 By adopting an energy‑resolved representation and assuming a Gaussian distribution of cost‑function values, we derive a compact recurrence for the state amplitudes.
-Combined with an extreme‑value‑theory estimate of the spectral minimum, the model yields a resource‑efficient strategy to determine near‑optimal angles without costly quantum evaluations.
+Combined with an extreme‑value‑theory (EVT) estimate of the spectral minimum, the model yields a resource‑efficient strategy to determine near‑optimal angles without costly quantum evaluations.